Primo Levi: Death

 Levi died on 11 April 1987 after a fall from the interior landing of his third-story apartment in Turin to the ground floor below.
 The coroner ruled his death a suicide.
 Three of his biographers (Angier, Thomson and Anissimov) agreed, but other writers (including at least one who knew him personally) questioned that determination.

-In his later life, Levi indicated that he was suffering from depression; factors likely included responsibility for his elderly mother and mother-in-law, with whom he was living, and lingering traumatic memories of his experiences.
+In his later life, Levi indicated that he was suffering from depression.
+Factors in that likely included responsibility for his elderly mother and mother-in-law, with whom he was living, and lingering traumatic memories.
 According to the chief rabbi of Rome Elio Toaff, Levi telephoned him for the first time ten minutes before the incident.
 Levi said he found it impossible to look at his mother, who was ill with cancer, without recalling the faces of people stretched out on benches in Auschwitz.
-The Nobel laureate and Holocaust survivor Elie Wiesel said, at the time, "Primo Levi died at Auschwitz forty years later."
+The Nobel laureate and fellow Holocaust survivor Elie Wiesel said, at the time, "Primo Levi died at Auschwitz forty years later."

-Several of Levi's friends and associates have argued otherwise.
+However, several of Levi's friends and associates have argued otherwise.
 The Oxford sociologist Diego Gambetta noted that Levi left no suicide note, nor any other indication that he was considering suicide.
 Documents and testimony suggested that he had plans for both the short- and longer-term at the time.
 In the days before his death, he had complained to his physician of dizziness due to an operation he had undergone some three weeks earlier.
 After visiting the apartment complex, Gambetta suggested that Levi lost his balance and fell accidentally.
 The Nobel laureate Rita Levi-Montalcini, a close friend of Levi, agreed.
 "As a chemical engineer," she said, "he might have chosen a better way [of exiting the world] than jumping into a narrow stairwell with the risk of remaining paralyzed."

-Views on Nazism, Soviet Union and antisemitism

-Levi wrote If This Is a Man to bear witness to the horrors of the Nazis' attempt to exterminate the Jewish people and others.
-In turn, he read many accounts by witnesses and survivors, and attended meetings of survivors, becoming a prominent symbolic figure for anti-fascists in Italy.
+Legacy

+Holocaust writing

+Levi is frequently referred to as a "Holocaust writer", a label he disliked.
+However, he is considered to have authored some of the most important writings about the Holocaust, which has greatly contributed to the memory and understanding of such a horrific time.
+Philip Roth eulogized him as someone who "set out systematically to remember the German hell on earth, steadfastly to think it through, and then to render it comprehensible in lucid, unpretentious prose".
+Martin Amis has credited Levi's work with assisting him in writing his own novel, The Zone of Interest, calling him "the visionary of the Holocaust, its presiding spirit and the most perceptive of all writers on this subject."